simran70875/notes_web_app/README.md

         ```

 5. **Access the application**:
-    - Open your web browser and go to `https://notes-web-app-puce.vercel.app/login` to view the app.
+    - Open your web browser and go to `https://localhost:3000` to view the app.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.